 Also keep in mind that whatever airline you designate will also be the airline for which your 35% off “Pay With Points” option applies on the Amex Business Platinum.
 Choose your airline carefully, especially with the business card.

 Just for having an Amex Platinum Card you receive free Avis Preferred, Hertz Gold Plus Rewards, and National Emerald Club Executive status.
 It’s super easy to sign-up.
 You can register for all of these status levels on this page or by calling Amex customer service.
 (Enrollment required)

 ShopRunner gives you free two day shipping with thousands of brands from 100+ stores.
 Ordinarily, an annual membership costs $79, but it’s free with an Amex Platinum Card.
 You can sign-up for this benefit here.
 (Enrollment required)

 Decide if you want to add authorized users

-- On the personal version of the card, you can add up to three authorized users for $175 (Rates & Fees)
+- On the personal version of the card, each authorized user costs $195 (Rates & Fees)

 - On the business version of the card, each authorized user costs $300 (Rates & Fees)